-Contact John Taylor, GLJFC Child Welfare Officer for any issues or concerns you may have.
+Contact John Eastham, GLJFC Child Welfare Officer for any issues or concerns you may have.
+Tel: 07856-285424

 The Child Protection in Sport Unit (CPSU) is a partnership between the NSPCC, Sport England, Sport Northern Ireland and Sport Wales.
 (In Scotland, there’s a similar partnership between Children 1st and Sport Scotland.)